 - The Boone Satellite Simulation Laboratory has three (3) simulation manikins.

 - The Carroll Satellite Simulation Laboratory has four (4) simulation manikins.

 For more information about simulation at DMACC see the

 DMACC Simulation manual.

-To arrange a tour at any of our simulation facilities contact the Nursing Simulation Coordinator.
+To arrange a tour at any of our simulation facilities contact the Health and Public Services/Nursing Simulation Coordinator.